UKCloud/documentation/articles/managed-services/man-monitoring-how-change-config.md

 ### Adding, updating or deleting playbooks

 A playbook details the step-by-step process required to respond to an event.
-You can add playbooks to your Managed Monitoring service (and update or delete those playbooks) by raising a Service Request.
+You can add playbooks to Managed Monitoring as a Service (and update or delete those playbooks) by raising a Service Request.

 1. In My Calls, raise a ticket using the **Playbooks** Managed Monitoring template.